PieterBecking/Boeing-ADM-DRL-Github/README.md

    - You can compare the results with random actions using `random_inference.ipynb` for baseline performance and to check the correct working of the environment.

 4. **Visualization**:
-   - The `visualize_scenario.ipynb` notebook provides visual insights into how the DQN is performing under different scenarios, showcasing aircraft movements, scheduling, and bottlenecks.
+   - The `visualize_scenario.ipynb` notebook provides plots of the different scenarios.

 ## Key Directories